Kevin-lch/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free software distributed under the GPL.
+Git is A free software distributed under the GPL.
 Git has a mutable index called stage. test on stage3 creating a new branch is so quick and simple